Config

 • config show reports effective runtime values, not just raw file contents.

-• config get, set, and patch operate on the file config model, not on transient env overrides.
+• config get, set, and patch operate on the file config model, not transient runtime overrides.